krschroeder/baseframe_js/src/readmes/_readme.md

 Lots of callback functions to run after and before events and such that may help you out when you need it most.

+### It works in IE11
+These scripts all work back to IE11.
+One day in the future perhaps we can drop that support.

 ## Example Script of Importing Everything In
 ```javascript
 //lets bring it all on in